ynashed/bionemo-fw-ea/CODE-REVIEW.md

     that approves the change must review the entire change holistically If you are a code owner of a particular file, it is appropriate to only reviews the files you own.

--   If request an MR change their code, you are responsible for giving concrete recommendations for what could be changed to resolve the issue the patch addresses.
+-   If request an PR change their code, you are responsible for giving concrete recommendations for what could be changed to resolve the issue the patch addresses.
 If you feel strongly that a patch should NEVER be merged, you are responsible for defending your position and